You trust AI with your codebase. What about your data? Live demo Jan 20

 Python became the default language for ML and AI because it gave developers a single, expressive environment for modeling, experimentation, and deployment.

 Data engineering never made the same transition.
 Most teams still run pipelines where the orchestration is Python-friendly, but the actual data processing still depends on JVM engines, Spark clusters, container fleets, or warehouse-specific SQL dialects.
-The result is a split-brain model: Python for the control plane, something entirely different for the data plane.
+The result is a split-brain model: Python for the orchestration plane, something entirely different for the data plane.

 This is what we are going to talk about.

-Over the past 15 years Python evolved from a scripting tool into the most widely used language, especially in AI, machine learning, and data science (2024 Github Octoverse).
+Over the past 15 years Python evolved from a scripting tool into the most widely used language, especially in AI, machine learning, and data science (2025 Github Octoverse).

 Besides Python’s syntax being more concise and approachable than many other languages used for scientific computing or production infrastructure (C++, Java, Scala), I think that one of the main reasons for it Python being successful is this: you can do pretty much everything in it, from data cleaning to model building to deployment.
 You can use NumPy and SciPy for vectorized numerics, Pandas and Polars for tabular data , Scikit‑learn for ML, and PyTorch for deep learning.